 \begin{enumerate} \item The only Thurston norm-realizing surface for the class $0 \in \h_2 (M, \bd M)$ is the empty surface.

-\item If a properly embedded surface~$S \subset M$ satisfies the condition~$\|[S]\|_M = \chi_-(S)$, one can produce from~$S$ a Thurston norm-realizing surface simply by discarding a maximal null-homologous union of components of~$S$.
+\item If a properly embedded surface~$S \subset M$ satisfies $\|[S]\|_M = \chi_-(S)$, one can produce from~$S$ a Thurston norm-realizing surface simply by discarding a maximal null-homologous union of components of~$S$.
 Each discarded component is necessarily of non-negative Euler characteristic.

-\item The fact that $M$~is irreducible and boundary-irreducible implies that properly embedded spheres and disks are null-homologous, so no component of a Thurston norm-realizing surface in~$M$ is a sphere or a disk. \end{enumerate}
+\item The fact that $M$~is irreducible and boundary-irreducible implies that properly embedded spheres and discs are null-homologous, so no component of a Thurston norm-realizing surface in~$M$ is a sphere or a disc. \end{enumerate}